reebalazs/bottlecap/sl/livesearch/spec.rst

 - Use position() to ensure that the botton of the resultsbox doesn't scroll out of the viewport.
 Try to remember the calculations and refresh only when needed.

+- If text is too big to fit on line, detect this case and provide an ellipsis that acts as a tooltip to show the truncated part.

 Searchbutton Policies
 =====================